 Students may not use cell phones or electronic communication devices while riding in school vehicles unless they have express permission to do so from the driver of the vehicle or the sponsor.
-Students may listen to i-pods and other mp-3 players with the permission of the driver or other adult sponsor.

 Students shall be personally and solely responsible for the security of their electronic devices.
-The district is not responsible for theft, loss or damage of any electronic device, including or any calls or downloads.
+The district is not responsible for theft, loss, or damage of any electronic device, including any calls or downloads.